Hugh Cumber - 5 Stone Buildings

 Hugh regularly advises on taxation issues in connection with trusts and estates in both a contentious and non-contentious context.

-Recent court work includes:
+Notable court work includes:

-• Acting for the taxpayer in proceedings in the Court of Appeal in Parry v HMRC ([2018] EWCA Civ 2266) and in their subsequent successful appeal to the Supreme Court ([2020] UKSC 35), led by David Rees QC
+• Acting for the taxpayer in proceedings in the Court of Appeal in Parry v HMRC ([2018] EWCA Civ 2266) and in their subsequent successful appeal to the Supreme Court ([2020] UKSC 35), led by David Rees KC

 Education and Qualifications